potrepka/potrepka.github.io/about.md

 permalink: /about/
 ---

-My mission in life is to contribute to creative computing.

 We are on the verge of a radical shift in evolution.
 Today, computers are faster and smarter than ever.
 As technology grows, we become increasingly responsible for teaching computers as we would teach a friend.

+My mission in life is to make great contributions to creative computing.

 I recently completed a Master of Science in Computer Science at University of Southern California, with concentration in Data Science.
 Outside of academia, I